How to interpret the P/E ratio

 1. Unadjusted historical P/E

-This is what the ASX produces and what Sharesight uses.
+This is the P/E ratio figure the ASX produces and is displayed in Sharesight for stocks listed on this particular exchange.
 It is the most basic version and takes the reported EPS of the last two 6-month reporting periods and is divided into the current price.
-It is OK but the limitation is that it is backward looking and doesn’t adjust for one-off “abnormal earnings” which might skew the results up or down for one particular year.
+It is generally sufficient, but the limitation is that it is backward looking and doesn’t adjust for one-off “abnormal earnings” which might skew the results up or down for one particular year.

 3. Time-weighted adjusted P/E

-In short – understand what you’re looking at when interpreting data.
+In short – understand what you’re looking at when interpreting P/E ratio data.